MyGitHubSite/RoboND-Project4-Follow-Me/READMe.md

         output_layer = c1
         return output_layer

+**Bilinear Upsampling**

+Bilinear upsampling uses the weighted average of the four nearest known pixels from the given pixel, estimating the new pixel intensity value.
+Although bilinear upsampling loses some finer details when compared to transposed convolutions, it has much better performance, which is important for training large models quickly.

+    def bilinear_upsample(input_layer):
+        output_layer = BilinearUpSampling2D((2, 2))(input_layer)
+        return output_layer

+The decoder block calculates the separable convolution layer of the concatenated bilinear upsample of the smaller input layer with the larger input layer.
+This structure mimics the use of skip connections by having the larger decoder block input layer act as the skip connection.
+Skip connections allow the network to retain spatial information from prior layers that were lost in subsequent convolution layers.
+Skip layers use the output of one layer as the input to another layer.
+By using information from multiple image sizes, the model is able to make more precise segmentation decisions.

+Each decoder layer is able to reconstruct a little bit more spatial resolution from the layer before it.
+The final decoder layer will output a layer the same size as the original model input image, which will be used for guiding the quad.
+---
+### Model Evalution
+---
 **Scoring:**

 To evaluate how well the model has performed the metric Intersection over Union (IoU) is calculated.
 IoU measures how much (in number of pixels) the ground truth image overlaps with the segmented image from the FCN model.